gvwilson/thirdbit/src/fiction/santas/index.md

 will probably find it hard to believe that having them pointed at you can become a little bit boring if it happens often enough.
-It's rather like living in a house next to a railway line or a spaceport: the first few nights, you wake up every time a train goes by or a rocket blasts off, but then your brain gets used to it and says,
+But it's rather like living in a house next to a railway line or a spaceport: the first few nights, you wake up every time a train goes by or a rocket blasts off, but then your brain gets used to it and says,